aunum/arc/docs/artifacts.md

 aunum/arc:job-classifydigits-v1
 ```

-The repository Arc uses for its artifacts must be configured using:
+The repository Arc uses for its artifacts _must_ be configured using either:
 * `$ARC_IMAGE_REPO` env var
 * `tool.arc.image_repo` in pyproject.toml
 * `image_repo` in arc.yaml